Sejjy/Blade-of-the-Uplands/README.md

 ## Overview

-This is a simple platformer game developed as part of a school project.
-The game is primarily based on KaarinGaming's [Platformer Tutorial](https://github.com/KaarinGaming/PlatformerTutorial.git) repository.
+Blade of the Uplands is a simple platformer game developed as part of a school project.
 It showcases fundamental platformer mechanics and serves as a demonstration of basic game development principles.
+The game is based on KaarinGaming's [Platformer Tutorial](https://github.com/KaarinGaming/PlatformerTutorial.git) repository.

 ## Features

-- Basic platformer gameplay mechanics
+- **Character Movement**: Basic controls for running, jumping, and attacking.
-- Character movement and attacking
+- **Obstacles and Challenges**: Navigate through various obstacles and defeat monsters.
-- Obstacles, collectibles, and monsters
+- **Collectibles**: Health and energy regeneration items to aid the player throughout the levels.

 ## Preview